Tony Mazzocchi: Passage of OSHA and other political work

 Mazzocchi was also influential in Democratic politics.
 He campaigned on behalf of Adlai Stevenson in 1956, and became one of Long Island's most politically influential labor leaders.
 In 1964, Mazzocchi considered running for Congress.
 But, after being advised by party leaders that he was too radical for the electorate and would endanger the candidacies of other Democrats, he never undertook a campaign.

 He did mount a campaign against asbestos hazards in the mid-1960s.
 Numerous studies had documented the health hazards of long-term exposure to asbestos beginning in the 1930s.
 After becoming legislative director for OCAW, Mazzocchi began a worker education campaign on the dangers of asbestos in the workplace.
 Workers with asbestosis, lung cancer, and peritoneal mesothelioma played a prominent role in the occupational health and safety conferences he organized as part of his OSHA campaign.

 In 1971, the Occupational Safety and Health Administration promulgated the first national standards for workplace exposure to asbestos.
 But Mazzocchi believed the OSHA standard was too lenient, and worked to have the National Institute for Occupational Safety and Health conduct additional research into the toxicity of asbestos.
 In 1976, NIOSH issued a revision of its toxicity assessment for asbestos.
 But under significant pressure from asbestos manufacturers, OSHA refused to issue a revised standard.

 Mazzocchi continued to fight for a new asbestos standard, and in 1986 OSHA issued a temporary revised standard.
 Mazzocchi's efforts for a stricter standard continued, and in 1992 OSHA issued a final revised standard which cut in half the levels of asbestos exposure permitted under its 1986 rule.

 He believed his most profound contribution was linking the scientific and public health communities with workers and unions to create the modern occupational safety and health movement.
-In speaking about the exposure of hundreds of workers to asbestos in Tyler, Texas, during the 1960s, he said:
+When speaking during the 1960s about the exposure of hundreds of workers to asbestos in Tyler, Texas, he said:

 I wanted the whole country to know in detail what had happened at that factory, and to understand what had gone on there—the fruitless...lack of enforcement by the Department of Labor, the whole long lousy history of neglect, deceit and stupidity—was happening in dozens of other ways, in hundreds of other factories, to thousands of other men across the land.
 I wanted people to know that thousands upon thousands of their fellow citizens were being assaulted daily, and that the police—in this case, the federal government—had done nothing to remedy the situation.
 In short I wanted them to know that murder was being committed in the workplace, and that no one was bothering about it.